ethereum-optimism/optimism/packages/omgx/contracts-analyzer/README.md

 The code compliles the contracts, which will typically provide extensive debug information and warnings/errors, and also checks for contract size and inline assembly.
 The second contract size check is superfluous, since the compiler already does that.

-## Deploying Contracts to LOCAL TEST SYSTEM
+## Deploying Contracts to LOCAL L2

 First, make sure you have a `.env` in `packages/omgx/contracts-analyzer`.
 The five TEST_PRIVATE_KEYs are used for testing.
 The DEPLOYER_PRIVATE_KEY is used to deploy contracts.
 Since (right now) we don't charge oWETH to deploy contracts on L2, the wallets do not need any funds in them.